vrandall66/front-end-submissions-public/1706/mod-4/palette-picker/luke-finney.md

 * Show us what you used as design inspiration (another color picker site, a dribbble UI element, a user flow, etc.) and explain what you stole from it

 As a general rule, I like matte colors and simple designs.
 [Color Hunt by Gal Shir] (https://cdn.dribbble.com/users/729829/screenshots/3845170/galshir-colorhunt.gif) displays colors in succession using no borders.
-I tried to style my app without using any borders, but instead relying on the contrasting colors to "draw" the sharp lines for one's eye.
-I also experimented with adding some drop shadow, which Gal also does, but couldn't quite get it to look as I wanted.
-I tried attempting to use whites and grays to contrast the black palette of my overall app, but all the colors I attempted didn't look to pleasing to the eye.
+I tried to style my app without using any borders, but instead relying on the contrasting colors to "draw" the sharp lines for one's eye. ~I also experimented with adding some drop shadow, which Gal also does, but couldn't quite get it to look as I wanted.
+I tried attempting to use whites and grays to contrast the black palette of my overall app, but all the colors I attempted didn't look to pleasing to the eye.~ Added the drop shadow and just went with a darker black.
+It makes the page containers less flat.

 #### Please feel free to ask any other questions or make any other statements below!